Isaac-kiptoo-kilimo/List-and-Review-news-application/README.md

-# PASSWORD LOCKER
+# NEWS API APP

 ##### By Isaac kiptoo
-### Password-Locker
+### NEWS API

-This project was developed using python.
+This project was developed using Flask.
-This project was implemented on 24/04/2022.
+This project was implemented on 1/54/2022.
 ## Table of Content

 + [Description](#description)